 That new creation continues to spread out from Easter.
-It touches you at the font where you are made a new creation in the waters of holy baptism.
+It touches you at the font where you are made a new creation in the waters of Holy Baptism.
 The former things, your sins, are no longer remembered.
 That new creation continues to work in you as the Spirit daily raises up your new man in Christ.
 Then, when the flesh and blood of Christ are given to you, even your death is guaranteed to be overcome by the new creation.

 It's not all here yet.
 Don't we know it as we still suffer and weep in this life!
-But the time will come when Jesus comes back and everything He has begun in you will be completed and fulfilled once and for all and you will live in that new heaven and earth forever.
-In the Name of Jesus.
+But the time will come when Jesus comes back and everything He has begun in you will be completed and fulfilled once and for all and you will live in that new heavens and earth forever.
+In the Name + of Jesus.
 Amen.

 Come, O Christ, and loose the chains that bind us; Lead us forth and cast this world behind us.
 With You, the Anointed, Finds the soul its joy and rest appointed.
 (Oh, How Blest Are They, LSB 679:5)